About NSPRA

 While ballot issues may only come around every few years, districts are constantly building bridges, developing trust and assessing and evaluating the impacts of their efforts, all the while gauging the climate of their staff, students, parents and community.
 This module will focus on the communication efforts that happen in the months prior to a ballot initiative as well as follow-up communication based on the outcome of the election.

 Crisis communication is one of the most consequential disciplines in school public relations.
 The best time to let students, staff and families know what to do in an emergency is before it happens.
-And when a crisis occurs, these stakeholders and others expect transparency and timely information.
+And when a crisis occurs, school communities expect transparency and timely information.
 Districts that respond effectively in a crisis create a powerful connection.
 But districts that mishandle crises can severely damage trust and social capital in their community.

 At the end of the 7-module NSPRA Crisis Communications Academy, participants will be able to: